CDCgov/cfa-ngm-widget/docs/primer.md

 ### Depletion of susceptibles

 NGM models describe infectious disease dynamics as a demographic process in the sense that each consecutive generation produces new offspring infections.
-This can be a good approximation for dynamics early on when the population can be roughly described as fully susceptible.
+This can be a good approximation for dynamics early on and in the limit of a large, otherwise fully susceptible population, such that stochastic effects are negligible.
 However, unlike ODE models, an NGM model does not account for the fixed size of a population and cannot model the depletion of susceptibles over time.

 ### Other conditions
 Entries of the NGM must be non-negative to guarantee that $R_0$ will be a single unique, positive real-valued eigenvalue of $\mathbf{R}$.